iglpdc/2014-01-13-uri/06-version-control/local.md

 ```
 $ git log --grep 'words'
 ```
-looks for 'words' in you commit messages.
+show only commits with 'words' in the commit messages.
 Very useful to find versions with some particular changes.

 To make things pretty you could use: